 - Dig a small hole in the center and pour the ice-cold water inside.

 - Place the dough inside a large mixing bowl and press plastic wrap directly on top.
-Cover the bowl in plastic wrap as well, followed by a towel.
+Cover the bowl in plastic wrap as well, followed by a kitchen towel.
 Set the bowl of dough in a dark, warm place to rest for 3 hours.

 - Then place the bowl of dough, exactly as is, into the refrigerator overnight.
 I always let mine rest for around 20 hours.